This article describes how to configure ALERT to use a FX30 modem.

 - A message to send.

-- The SMS sent will be a combination of the message (&M), the scenario name (&N), the alarm name (&A) and the alarm context (&U).
+- The message sent will be a combination of the message (&M), the scenario name (&N), the alarm name (&A) and the alarm context (&U).
 The format describes the combination.
-Only the message can be set.
-Others values are defined by the application.

 - A SMS recipient phone number list.